 How long does a move from Laredo to Colorado Springs take?

-The 971-mile move from Laredo, TX, to Colorado Springs, CO, takes two to seven days.
-Some Laredo movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Colorado Springs.
+The 971-mile journey from Laredo, TX to Colorado Springs, CO, typically takes two to seven days.
+Some movers in Laredo offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Colorado Springs.

 Helpful moving resources